arthuregood/game-of-life/README.md

 ## Features

 - Control screen size
-- Press R to randomize the grid
+- Press R to randomize the cells in the grid

 ## Deployment